Cycleway 4: Greenwich Town Centre

 Initial proposals for Greenwich Town Centre have been consulted on, involving converting the one way system to two way and pedestrianising College Approach and King William Walk.
 This would include an extension of Cycleway 4 from Norway Street to the Royal Naval College.
 However, no detailed proposals have been presented, and there is no available schedule for when works will start.

 Royal Naval College to Anchor and Hope Lane

 No permanent proposals have been presented for this section, however a temporary scheme has been implemented Initial ideas for the Angerstein Roundabout were included in TfL's Greenwich to Woolwich consultation in January 2020.

 Anchor and Hope Lane to Woolwich Ferry Roundabout

 A permanent scheme was consulted on in January 2020, involving a bidirectional cycle lane on the south side of the road containing safe junctions and bypassed roundabouts.
-This consultation is now being evaluated, with the long term funding of the scheme unclear due to TfL's financial crisis.
+The progress was paused due to TfL's financial uncertainty.
+In September 2023, TfL submitted a planning application with the detailed design of the cycleway to the Royal Borough of Greenwich council.
+The planning application states that TfL is expecting to start the construction in 2025.